Getting Started with Panopto

 Content Retention Policies

 Panopto recordings that are saved in your My Folder currently do not have any retention policies applied, meaning they will stay in your folder indefinitely.
 Recordings saved elsewhere, for example, in a course folder, will be deleted by retention policies if they have not been viewed in over 6 years.
 Deleted videos are not able to be recovered.
-The retention policy runs once a year in early June.
+The retention policy runs once a year in mid June.

 Panopto Video Tutorials